A baby step-giant step roadmap algorithm for general algebraic sets: Low dimensional roadmap in general

 In this section, we first explain how to perform an infinitesimal deformation of any given polynomial $Q \in \R[X_1,\ldots,X_k]$ such that the deformed polynomial satisfies Property \ref{property:special1}.

-We then sketch how to compute the limit of a curve, and finally how to compute the limits of roadmaps of certain algebraic sets which are the critical locus of dimension $p$ of certain projection maps restricted to the algebraic hypersurfaces obtained after performing an infinitesimal deformation.
+We then sketch how to compute the limit of a curve.
+We also describe how to compute the limits of roadmaps of certain algebraic sets which are the critical locus of dimension $p$ of certain projection maps restricted to the algebraic hypersurfaces obtained after performing an infinitesimal deformation.